rit-spex/uHAB/Documents/uHAB Component Selection.md

 * I/O >= 86

-* ADC >= 16 and at least 10-bit
+* ADC >= 16 count and at least 10-bit

-* 5V-tolerant pins are a plus
+* 5V-tolerant GPIO
 	>Without 5V tolerant pins, level-shifters should be looked into for each digital pin for COTS Arduino shield compatibility

-The current choice is the ARM Cortex-M7: [Digikey Link - $11.98](https://www.digikey.com/product-detail/en/microchip-technology/ATSAMV71Q20B-AABT/ATSAMV71Q20B-AABT-CT-ND/7644981) which features:
+The selected component is the ARM® Cortex®-M3 SAM3X Microcontroller: [Digikey Link - $11.54](https://www.digikey.com/product-detail/en/microchip-technology/ATSAM3X8EA-AU/ATSAM3X8EA-AU-ND/3128687) which features:
 >32-Bit instruction set

->300MHz clock
+>84MHz clock

->EBI/EMI, I²C, IrDA, LINbus, MMC/SD/SDIO, SPI, UART/USART, USB Interfaces
+>CANbus, EBI/EMI, Ethernet, I²C, IrDA, LINbus, Memory Card, SPI, SSC, UART/USART, USB Interfaces

 >Brown-out Detect/Reset, DMA, I²S, POR, PWM, WDT Peripherals

->114 I/O
+>103 I/O

->1 MB Flash
+>512 KB Flash

->384K RAM
+>100K RAM

->24 12-bit ADCs
+>16 12-bit ADCs

->3.3V Logic Levels (Would need level shifting)
+>3.3V Logic Levels (Will need level shifting)

 >144-LQFP (20x20) Package Size (Solderable by hand with proper equipment)

-As stated earlier, if the total cost of this system is over $100, then this can be scaled back.
-However, the design will proceed forward with the intention of using this component.
+This microcontroller is the same used in the Arduino Due board which means that there will be an available bootloader for it.
+It features enough extra GPIO and computing power to handle the basic functionality of µHAB as well as having plenty left over for future helmets that will be integrated into the system.

 In order to meet the requirement of being 5V-tolerant with digital I/O, then level shifters are required.
 The cheapest level shifter available that can adequetely link 3.3V logic levels to 5V logic levels is the [296-23011-1-ND	 ($1.66 each)](https://www.digikey.com/product-detail/en/texas-instruments/TXS0108EPWR/296-23011-1-ND/1775304).
 It is estimated that at least three of these will be needed in order to cover the amount of level-shifting necessary in order to make µHAB compatible with Arduino shields.